-According to Kansas’s law 22-2401, a law enforcement officer can arrest someone with a legal arrest warrant.
+According to the state’s law 22-2401, a law enforcement officer can arrest someone with a legal arrest warrant.
 They can also arrest someone when they believe an arrest warrant has been issued in the state or another jurisdiction for a felony that has been committed.
 If an officer has probable cause that a felony or misdemeanor was committed they can arrest someone then too.
 They can also arrest a person if they believe they are a danger to themselves or others or might tamper with or destroy evidence.
 They can even arrest someone if they commit any crime in front of them other than a tobacco infraction or driving offense.

 Arrests and convictions for felonies and misdemeanors will stay on a record permanently unless the person applies to have them expunged.
-Thankfully, all records in Kansas except for some severe violent crimes can all be expunged.
+Thankfully, all records in KS except for some severe violent crimes can all be expunged.
 There is a waiting period of 2, 3 or 5 years after a criminal conviction, following completion of their sentence before they can apply for expungement.
 With arrests and non-convictions, there is no waiting period.

-Yes, juvenile records, convictions, and arrest records can all be expunged upon petition to the court in Kansas.
+Yes, juvenile records, convictions, and arrest records can all be expunged upon petition to the court in KS.
 There is no time limit to wait before applying to expunge arrest records.
 Arrest records can be expunged in the following circumstances:

-For 2017, Kansas completed 93,650 arrests in the state.
+For 2017, 93,650 arrests were completed in the state.
 Of those, 2,243 were for drug offenses, 8,524 were for DUIs, 2,666 were for liquor violations, 282 were for domestic disputes, 2058 were for disorderly conduct, 256 were for writing bad checks and 34,193 were for a variety of other offenses.

 Most of the violent crime offenders in Kansas were 20-29 and the largest percentage of violent crime victims were 20-29.